j-a-ryan/Collisions/README.md

 An application in Python (PyQt-PySide6, Matplotlib) for particle accelerator physicists and theoretical physicists working in particle physics, QCD, or nuclear physics.

-Currently (April 16, 2026) the application is available as Collisions-QCD/TMD in <a href="https://github.com/j-a-ryan/Collisions/releases/tag/v0.1.2-alpha">pre-release version v0.1.2-alpha</a> for Windows and MacOS.
+Now (April 16, 2026) the application is available for the first time.
+It is called Collisions-QCD/TMD, and it is in <a href="https://github.com/j-a-ryan/Collisions/releases/tag/v0.1.2-alpha">pre-release version v0.1.2-alpha</a> for Windows and MacOS.
+Two physicists are test-driving it now and versions v0.1.3-alpha, v0.1.4-alpha, etc. will doubtless be appearing in the coming days and weeks.
+I hope to release a beta version in early summer.

+Physicists interested in this software are encouraged to download it and use it.
+Physicists who would desire that a similar application be built are invited to email me at j dot a dot ryan at protonmail.

 ## Dependencies